Summer 2015 Courses

 The Summer Session in San Gimignano will include two courses led by Merrimack faculty:

-Fulfills a Humanities distributional requirement, and Writing Intensive requirement for the LS Core.
+Fulfills a STEM requirement for the LS Core.

 Born around 1170 A.D. in Pisa, Italy, Fibonacci is credited with spreading the Hindu-Arabic number system and other mathematics of the eastern and middle-eastern world to medieval Europe through the writing of his “book of calculation” Liber Abbaci.